jjvanzon/JJs-Reference-Architecture/patterns.md

 ### Progress and Cancel Callbacks

-To make a process cancellable and report process without being dependent on the presentation framework, you can simply pass a few callback delegates to a method or class.
+To make a process cancellable and report process without being dependent on the presentation framework, you can simply pass a few callback delegates to a method or `class`.

 ```cs
 public Excute(Action<string> progressCallback, Func<bool> isCanceledCallback)